Corporation Division Website Privacy and Information Disclosure Notice

 If you send us an electronic mail message with a question or comment that contains personal information, or fill out a form that sends us this information electronically, we may use the information for other purposes.

 The Corporation Division does not open unsolicited emails that have attachments, due to the wide varieties of viruses.

-The information collected is subject to the access and confidentiality provisions of the Oregon law including ORS Chapter 192
+The information collected is subject to the access and confidentiality provisions of the Oregon law including

-To reduce the the likelihood of damage from computer viruses, the Corporation Division uses virus protection software on its computer systems and regularly updates the software.
+To reduce the likelihood of damage from computer viruses, the Corporation Division uses virus protection software on its computer systems and regularly updates the software.
 Although unlikely, it is possible that data you request for download from our website may contract a virus and become corrupted before it reaches your computer.
 The Corporation Division is not responsible for files that may become corrupted as the data travels through the Internet.